codeforpublic/disclosure-policy/README.md

 * Make every effort to avoid privacy violations, degradation of user experience, disruption to production systems, and destruction of data during security testing;
 * Perform research only within the scope set out below;
 * Use the identified communication channels to report vulnerability information to us; and
-* Keep information about any vulnerabilities you’ve discovered confidential between yourself and [COMPANY] until we’ve had [90] days to resolve the issue.
+* Keep information about any vulnerabilities you’ve discovered confidential between yourself and "หมอชนะ"'s Team until we’ve had [90] days to resolve the issue.

 If you follow these guidelines when reporting an issue to us, we commit to: